WhatIUnderstood/whatiunderstood/pages/artificial_intelligence/sensors/retina/retina.md

 Near the fovea as one ganglionar cell is connected to one bipolar cell, the receptive field of the ganglionar cell is the same in this area.

 When a light spot is hitting only the center of a ganglionar cell receptive field, we see an opposite response than when the light hits the surrounding receptive field.
-This lead to two ganglionar cells categories: ON-Centre, OFF-Centre.
+This lead to two ganglionar cells categories: ON-Centre/OFF-surround, OFF-Centre/ON-surround.

 <center>
 <a href="https://thebrain.mcgill.ca/flash/i/i_02/i_02_cl/i_02_cl_vis/i_02_cl_vis.html" rel="some text"><img src="img/On_off_response.jpg" alt="On/Off ganglionar cells" /></a>